thiippal/running-courses-at-csc/README.md

 ```
 ./build_and_upload_to_openshift.bash <name-of-your-dockerfile>
 ```
-This will upload Docker image to the Rahti platform.
+This will upload the Docker image to the Rahti platform.

 TODO: